 Um, THAT DUDE JUST USED A GUN AS A PSYCHIC TELEPHONE.

-By the time they get to Donnie Wahlberg as the mentally retarded Boston Red Sox fan who is secretly an alien mastermind shapeshifter, it’s just like, no, totally, I am on board.
+By the time they get to Donnie Wahlberg as the mentally disabled Boston Red Sox fan who is secretly an alien mastermind shapeshifter, it’s just like, no, totally, I am on board.

 Of course.
 Totally.
 BRAVA.

 By now I am so turned around, I actually think this might be the Best Movie of All Time.
 Is it?
 No, it is not.
 But it is highly recommended.
 You will shit your pants.
 (Thematic!)